PlaceholderAPI/PlaceholderAPI/Expansion-cloud.md

 If everything is ok will your expansion be approved and will be available on the ecloud for PlaceholderAPI*.

 > *You can only download verified Expansions through PlaceholderAPIs command, unless you enable the option `cloud_allow_unverified_expansions` in the config.yml
 > Unverified expansions can be downloaded manually by going to the site and download it yourself.
+> You can block specific expansions from being downloaded using the `PAPI_BLOCKED_EXPANSIONS` environment variable.
+> It contains a comma separated list of expansion names, that should be blocked from being downloaded.

 ## Updating your expansion
 Before you update, please note the following: